shipwrecked in the storm of life

 all Scriptures quoted from the NASB

-As an active duty member of the U.S. Coast Guard, I have participated in many rescues that involved a shipwreck.
+When I was an active duty member of the U.S. Coast Guard (I retired after 30 years of service), I participated in many rescues that involved a shipwreck.
 In some of the shipwrecks there was a loss of some or all of the lives onboard.
 In all of the shipwrecks there was a tremendous monetary loss in property.
 Take my word on this; a shipwreck is something that no one wants to go through.
 Did you know that the Apostle Paul was shipwrecked three times?
 That's right, three times!
 If you want to verify that, read 2Cor.
 11:25.
 I imagine that a ship's captain in Paul's day would have looked at him and said “Oh no, not you, not on my boat!
 Let someone else take you to Rome.”
 Acts chapter 27 gives a detailed account of one of those shipwrecks.

 (1) And when it was decided that we should sail for Italy, they proceeded to deliver Paul and some other prisoners to a centurion of the Augustan cohort named Julius.